 If end product is similarly emphatic, method of dispatch could not be further apart.

-Watch: How Robert Lewandowski scores his goals
+Watch: How Lewandowski scores his goals

 Haaland, by contrast, is more raging bull.